vantage6/vantage6-workshop/episodes/chapter6.md

 ## Challenge 3: Update the API key of a node

-1. How to reset the API key of a node via the vantage6 UI?
-Try to reset the API key of a node you just created.
+1. Reset the API key of the node you just created in the vantage6 UI
-2. How do you update the API key of a node?
-Try to update the API key of the node you just created, without using the `v6 node set-api-key` command.
+2. Update the API key of the node you just created, without using the `v6 node set-api-key` command.
 3. How do you make sure the new API key is effective?

 ::: solution